MEMRI: Translation accuracy

-Arabic-language speakers have highlighted substantial distortions in some of MEMRI's translations; in response MEMRI has stated, "[we have] never claimed to 'represent the view of the Arabic media', but rather to reflect, through our translations, general trends which are widespread and topical."
+Arabic speakers have highlighted substantial distortions in some of MEMRI's translations; in response MEMRI has stated, "[we have] never claimed to 'represent the view of the Arabic media', but rather to reflect, through our translations, general trends which are widespread and topical."

 Syrian sociologist and novelist Halim Barakat claimed an essay he wrote for the Al-Hayat Daily of London titled "The Wild Beast that Zionism Created: Self-Destruction", was mistranslated by MEMRI and retitled as "Jews Have Lost Their Humanity".
 Barakat further stated "Every time I wrote 'Zionism', MEMRI replaced the word by 'Jew' or 'Judaism'.
 They want to give the impression that I'm not criticizing Israeli policy, but that what I'm saying is anti-Semitic."
 According to Barakat, he was subject to widespread condemnation from faculty and his office was "flooded with hatemail".
 Fellow Georgetown faculty member Aviel Roshwald accused Barakat in an article he published of promoting a "demonization of Israel and of Jews".
 Supported by Georgetown colleagues, Barakat denied the claim, which Roshwald had based on MEMRI's translation of Barakat's essay.

 In an email debate with Yigal Carmon, Brian Whitaker asked about MEMRI's November 2000 translation of an interview given by the Grand Mufti of Jerusalem to Al-Ahram al-Arabi.
 One question asked by the interviewer was: "How do you deal with the Jews who are besieging al-Aqsa and are scattered around it?" which was translated as: "How do you feel about the Jews?"
 MEMRI cut out the first part of the reply and combined it with the answer to the next question, which, Whitaker claimed, made "Arabs look more anti-Semitic than they are".
 Carmon admitted this was an error in translation but defended combining the two replies, as both questions referred to the same subject.
 Carmon rejected other claims of distortion by Whitaker, saying: "it is perhaps reassuring that you had to go back so far to find a mistake ...
 You accused us of distortion by omission but when asked to provide examples of trends and views we have missed, you have failed to answer."
 Carmon also accused Whitaker of "using insults rather than evidence" in his criticism of MEMRI.